• Skip to primary navigation

 Yes!
 Simply prepare the creamy mushroom mixture and the unbaked buttered breadcrumbs and store them separately, tightly covered, in the refrigerator for up to 48 hours.
 When you are ready to bake, reheat the mushroom mixture on the stove and proceed with the recipe from there.
 If the mushroom filling seems dry, add a splash or two of water to achieve a pleasantly creamy consistency.

-Closeup of a spoonful of Mushroom Gratin.
+Spoonful of Mushroom Gratin.

 Related Recipes